LogtalkDotOrg/logtalk3/scripts/embedding/eclipse/NOTES.md

 The following scripts are provided:

 - `eclipse_logtalk_eco.sh`
-	creates a `logtalk.eco` file with the Logtalk compiler and runtime;
+	creates a `logtalk.eco` file with the Logtalk compiler and runtime and an optional `application.eco` file for an application

-	the file can be loaded using `eclipse -L iso -t user -f logtalk.eco`
+The `.eco` files can be loaded using the `-f` command-line option.
+For example, `eclipse -L iso -t user -f logtalk.eco`.